erskinedesign/tools-idioms/README.md

 * Remember that CSS selectors are evaluated from right -> left;
 * Educate yourself about [selector performance](http://css-tricks.com/efficiently-rendering-css/).

-Enforce these rules by using one of the naming conventions in the next section.
+Enforce these rules by using the naming convention in the next section.

 In general, the principle is that: